 SPH is committed to achieving high standards of corporate governance, to promote corporate transparency and to enhance shareholder value.
-It firmly believes that good corporate governance is essential to the sustainability of the Company's business and performance.
-SPH is pleased to confirm that it has adhered to the principles and guidelines of the Code of Corporate Governance 2012 (the "Code").
+It firmly believes that good corporate governance is essential to the sustainability of the Company’s business and performance.
+SPH is pleased to confirm that it has adhered to the principles and guidelines of the Code of Corporate Governance 2012 (the “Code”).
 In so far as any guideline has not been complied with, the reason has been provided.
+The Annual Report should be read in totality for SPH’s full compliance

 The Board is collectively responsible for providing overall strategy and direction to the Management and the Group.
 Through the Board's leadership, the Group's businesses are able to achieve sustainable and successful performance.